datarightplus/datarightplus-website/README.md

 Here's a quick guide to updating the docs.

-1. Fork the [CDR+ Website repo](https://github.com/bizaio/cdrplus-website) on GitHub.
+1. Fork the [DR+ Website repo](https://github.com/bizaio/cdrplus-website) on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property